cloudflare/cloudflare-docs/content/learning-paths/workers/get-started/_index.md

 ## Objectives

+By the end of this module, you will learn:

-- Understand the difference between C3 (create-cloudflare-cli) and Wrangler.
+- The difference between C3 (`create-cloudflare` CLI) and Wrangler.
-- Build your first Worker.
+- How to create and deploy your first Worker.